open-intent-io/open-intent/README.md

 Say 'hello' to your new bot!
 You can then edit the model or config files and the bot restarts automatically when files are saved.

+You can also follow the [tutorial](https://github.com/open-intent-io/open-intent/wiki/Full-chatbot-deployment-tutorial) to write your first bot and deploy it on heroku for free.

 ## Your first bot model

 Below is the initial bot model you'll find in mychatbot/res/ when you create the instance.
 3 files are required to